baltameme/CaptureWebViewDemo/Iframe-Password-Reset.md

 sentinel value when running Capture in an embedded browser.
 In this case the `redirect_uri` must serve *both* as a sentinel value and as a pointer to the app-specific password reset page.
-Adjust the sentinel detection code in your `UIWebViewDelegate` to adjust.
+Adjust the sentinel detection logic in your `UIWebViewDelegate` to adjust.

 #### Step 2 - The User Initiates Password Reset from the Sign-In Page: